NORTH POLE LAST DEGREE EXPEDITION

 Day by day

 This is when our program starts and this is the latest day you can meet up in Longyearbyen.
-Our team will be there a few days in advance, and we highly recommend arriving on the 9th to familiarize yourself and be rested for the big trip.
+Our team will be there a few days in advance, and we highly recommend arriving before time to familiarize yourself and be rested for the big trip.
 The reason we have to show up early is that we need to prepare, pack sleds, food and go through the procedures and equipment.
 We will also do a thorough brief and go through all issues and questions regarding the trip.

 If we need to stock up on anything, this is the day.
 There are great outdoor stores in Longyearbyen with no v.a.t.
 We finalize packing and preparing for both the team and for our selves.